fisean/gnui/README_fltk1_to_fltk2.txt

 	the gnui FileBrowser port from gnui1 and used in FileChooser in the gnui lib.

 4. Tabs
-	gnui1 Fl_Tabs class is TabGroup class in gnui.
+	gnui1 GNUI_Tabs class is TabGroup class in gnui.
 	In gnui1 value() get/set method use the Widget group pointer in order to select a tab, gnui TabGroup is only asking for a relative position instead.
 	You can still obtain the Widget group pointing at this index easily